vectordotdev/vector/website/content/en/docs/about/under-the-hood/architecture/end-to-end-acknowledgements.md

 oh!), we still update the batch notifier to indicate the processing status of the event.

 Meanwhile, the source will hold on to the other half of the batch notifiers that it has created, and is notified when a batch notifier is updated.
-Once notified, a source will propagate that bath notifier status back upstream: maybe this means responding with an appropriate HTTP status code (200 vs 500, etc) if the events came from an [HTTP request][http_source], or acknowledging the event directly, such as when using the [`kafka`][kafka_source] or [`aws_sqs`][aws_sqs_source] sources,
+Once notified, a source will propagate that batch notifier status back upstream: maybe this means responding with an appropriate HTTP status code (200 vs 500, etc) if the events came from an [HTTP request][http_source], or acknowledging the event directly, such as when using the [`kafka`][kafka_source] or [`aws_sqs`][aws_sqs_source] sources,